Skip to main content

 Good evening everyone,

-I am [Your Name], [Bride/Groom Name]’s [father/mother/parent], and I am very grateful to say a few words on such a beautiful day.
+I’m [Your Name], [Bride/Groom Name]’s [father/mother/parent], and I’m grateful to say a few words on such a beautiful day.

 First, thank you all for being here to celebrate [Bride Name] and [Groom Name].
-Your presence means a great deal to both families, and it makes this day feel even more full of love.
+Your presence means a great deal to both families, and it fills this day with even more love.

-[Bride/Groom Name], watching you reach this moment has filled me with pride.
+[Bride/Groom Name], watching you reach this moment fills me with pride.
 I remember [safe memory], and I still think it shows something true about you: your [quality: kindness, humor, loyalty, courage, generosity].
-That quality has stayed with you and has become part of the person we are all celebrating today.
+That quality has stayed with you and has become part of the person we’re all celebrating today.

-[Spouse Name], we are so happy to welcome you into our family.
-You bring joy, steadiness and love into [Bride/Groom Name]’s life, and it is clear to everyone here how much the two of you mean to each other.
+[Spouse Name], we’re so happy to welcome you into our family.
+You bring joy, steadiness and love into [Bride/Groom Name]’s life, and it’s clear to everyone here how much the two of you mean to each other.

-Marriage is not only about a day like this, as wonderful as today is.
-It is about building a life together in the ordinary moments: the conversations, the choices, the laughter, the patience and the small acts of care that become a home.
+Marriage isn’t only about a day like this, as wonderful as today is.
+It’s about building a life together in the ordinary moments: conversations, choices, laughter, patience and the small acts of care that become a home.

 My wish for you is that you keep protecting your friendship, keep laughing often, keep speaking kindly and keep choosing each other through every chapter ahead.